deuslirio/data-flow-sfl/README.md

 ```

 #### jsoup setup
 Each available version of jsoup can be accessed in our repository using the commit ID.
-See the **SAEG-INSTALL** files that we included inside each version to see the commit IDs and details about the fault, such as faulty class, faulty line, bug description, bug issue.
+See the **SAEG-INSTALL** files that we included inside each version to see the commit IDs and details about the fault, such as faulty class, faulty line, bug description and bug issue.

 ### SFL list analyzer (Podium)
 We developed a tool called **podium** to analyze the SFL lists created by Jaguar and to compute the effectiveness of DF and CF for all programs.
 Podium is available [here](https://github.com/saeg/podium).